 Between 2018 and 2028, the career is expected to grow 20% and produce 139,200 job opportunities across the U.S.

 There are certain skills that many marketing & sales specialists have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, physical stamina and critical-thinking skills.
+We discovered that a lot of resumes listed detail oriented, analytical skills and communication skills.